Which Of The Following Are Categories Of Information Search: Complete Guide

 Navigational Search in Action

 This category is straightforward — the user has a specific site in mind.
-But the challenge for businesses here is being the site people handle to.
-That's brand awareness, and it's its own kind of marketing victory Nothing fancy..
+The challenge for businesses here is being the site people deal with to.
+That's brand awareness, and it's its own kind of marketing victory.

 Informational Search in Action

 You type "why is the sky blue" into your phone.
-In practice, you're not going to buy anything.
+You're not going to buy anything.
 You're not trying to reach a particular website.
-You simply want an answer.
+And you simply want an answer.
 Google might show you a quick snippet at the top (an "instant answer"), a Wikipedia article, or a science blog post that explains Rayleigh scattering.

 Informational queries make up the majority of searches on the web.
 People are constantly learning, researching, and satisfying their curiosity.
 This is also where long-form content tends to perform best — people want depth when they're genuinely trying to understand something.